20 Best Kids Activities in Chiang Mai: Indoor & Outdoor Fun

 Art in Paradise Chiang Mai

 This interactive 3D art museum is full of surprises.
 From artistically created landscapes to optical illusions and a unique comic cafe – it’s not just the kids who have fun here, but the parents too.
-Come early in the morning so you can take excellent photos undisturbed!

 Art in Paradise 1

-Our little one rescues herself from the waves at the Art in Paradise Museum Chiang Mai
+Our little one rescues herself from the waves at the Art in Paradise Museum Chiang Mai.

 Bear Hug Cafe

 It’s raining, and you and your kids crave sweets?
 Then you should head to the Bear Hug Cafe.
 This great place is known for the unique and adorable 3D bear designs on their lattes.
-It’s very interesting to watch the baristas creating the bears.
-My kids loved this place.

 3d latte art design, bears on coffee